 Sometimes, you may want to create a link between two records of the same kind to represent a dependent relationship between them.
 In this case, the link you create doesn’t have the primary purpose of sharing information between records.
 Instead, the existence of the relationship serves as the primary purpose.

-Take our earlier example of specifying tasks that app other tasks: If “Task1” apps “Task2” you’ve created a dependency that defines what linking “Task2” means in context.
+Take our earlier example of specifying tasks that block other tasks: If “Task1” blocks “Task2” you’ve created a dependency that defines what linking “Task2” means in context.
 The link has little to do with what “Task2” actually contains in its own record, but rather indicates through its linkage that it needs to get done in order to complete “Task1.”
 This type of dependency often comes in handy in project management and the creation of Gantt charts.
 The Gantt app in Airtable can use this kind of dependency to determine and display priority paths.